 Your photographs will benefit from reading these tips.

-This is a web-app that can help you visualise how your shot will be in a particular location.
+This is a web-app that can help you visualize how your shot will be in a particular location.
 You can see how light falls on your spot, both day and night, by the sun and moon location calculator.

-For example, if you want to photograph the blue boathouse in Perth, WA, you can see where and when the sun will rise on a specific day.
+For example, if you want to photograph the blue boathouse in Perth, WA.
+You can see where and when the sun will rise on a specific day.

 The Photographer’s Ephemeris also includes an iOS and Android version.
 Read this detailed review to learn more.

 Post-Processing Architecture Photography

 Post-processing architecture can help to bring out details of the structure.
 This points viewers towards the most interesting points.

 Distortion can have a big effect in any field of photography.
 The assembly of the lenses and how they relate to the sensor creates unnatural warping.

 Almost every lens will have some sort of distortion.
-Wide angle lenses can suffer from barrel distortion.
+Wide-angle lenses can suffer from barrel distortion.

 Zoom lenses endure pincushion distortion.
-Telephoto lenses that move from a wide angle to a zoom focal length suffer from both at their extremes.
+Telephoto lenses that move from a wide-angle to a zoom focal length suffer from both at their extremes.

 Tweaking the vignetting and the amount of distortion comes at a click of a button.

 Yet, there will be some times where you want to diminish the importance of the crowd.
 By taking away their importance, the public becomes a secondary focus.

 This keeps the building in the limelight.
 This is also a handy way to remove traffic, and show off the structure.

 With these selections, you can select areas of the photograph and only work on specific tones.
 This saves the whole image from editing.